-• Activity #2.
-Formulation of an operational strategic plan to address the most urgent needs of Thika's one-stop shop
+• Activity #1.
+Diagnostic of the National Employment Authority for the establishment of Thika's one-stop-shop

 3.3 Inclusion of cross-cutting issues

 SOCIEUX+ recognises the importance to include cross-cutting issues in social protection, labour and employment policies and systems.
 The following cross-cutting issues are duly taken into account: